Aish2233/skill-verification-system-blockchain/README.md

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-- Inspired by the need for secure skill verification systems.
-- Developed with the help of community resources and tutorials on blockchain technology.